send2durai/Docker-pipeline-job/README.md

 # aws-ec2-instance-bootstrap

-This repository is created to install basic require software packages on Amazon EC2 Linux Instances.
-It would be a RHEL 7/8 OS
-CENTOS 7/8 OS
-Ubuntu/Debian flavors
+This repo is created to understand the Groovy syntax being used in Jenkins Pipleine Declartive language.